Educator Voices from 101: Mindfulness Foundations

 Meet Your Lead Teachers

 Neena Barreto comes to this work with 20 years as a classroom teacher and teacher leader.
 She has taught mindfulness in over 30 classrooms from transitional kindergarten through sixth grade.
-Neena has also coached teachers, provided teacher and staff training, parent classes, as well as educator retreats and public speaking engagements.
+Neena has also coached teachers, provided teacher and staff training, parent classes, as well as educator retreats.
 A Bay Area native, she now lives in Southern Oregon, where she draws upon the natural world as a deep resource to embody her mindfulness practice.
 Neena is founder of Into the Forest Revelations, an organization that seeks to bring clarity and wisdom for those seeking their life’s purpose.

 Argos Gonzalez is a teacher, lecturer, mindfulness teacher, and yoga instructor.
 With over 20 years of experience in education, starting in high school classrooms in the Bronx, Argos currently teaches pre-service and in-service teachers at Hunter College School of Education in NY.
 Argos is certified through both the Mindful Schools Mindful Teacher Certification Program and Little Flower Yoga.
 Argos was a contributing editor to Best Practices for Yoga in Schools, and his work has been featured in national media including NPR and The Atlantic.
 As a frequent speaker at major conferences, Argos is an important contributor to the yoga in schools movement and a trusted expert with feet in the yoga, mindfulness, and education worlds.
 His deep passion for empowering children and adolescents and supporting other educators to do the same comes through in all aspects of his work.